-All reports filed with the Commission are available for public inspection on the NCFS public website at https://nc.csc.hawaii.gov/NCFSpublic or the Commission's website under "Noncandidate Committees," click on "View Reports & Fundraiser Notices" and then click on "Noncandidate Committee Contribution and Expenditure Reports and Organizational Reports" and "Standard Report."
+All reports filed with the Commission are available for public inspection on the NCFS public website at https://csc.hawaii.gov/NCFSpublic or the Commission's website under "Noncandidate Committees," click on "View Reports & Fundraiser Notices" and then click on "Noncandidate Committee Contribution and Expenditure Reports and Organizational Reports" and "Standard Report."
 Enter the noncandidate committee's name in the Search Box.
 When the noncandidate committee's name comes up, click on the noncandidate committee's name for a list of reports filed.
 Copies of reports may be downloaded from the NCFS public website at no charge.
 Alternatively, copies may be purchased for a fee by visiting the Commission's office or making a request via telephone, fax, or mail.
-Call the Commission at (808) 586-0285 for inquiries regarding manually filed reports for the 2002, 2004, and 2006 elections.
-All noncandidate committees are required to file electronically starting with the 2008 election.
+For inquiries regarding manually filed reports for the 2006 elections, please call the Commission at (808) 586-0285.
+All noncandidate committees were required to electronically file reports starting with the 2008 election.